Jaseci-Labs/jaseci/examples/CanoniAnalytics/codelabs/2_map_the_data_to_graph.md

 jac dot movie.jac
 ```
 Since the graph is more complecated and huge you won't be able to illustrate the final look of the graph in the terminal.
 So, We are going to open the graph in Jaseci Studio in next steps.

+## 4. Bringing the graph into Jaseci Studio

 First let's build the jac program we created with following command.